PostGraduate Course

 Career Progression

-The PGCE course prepares you to teach History in a Post Primary school or college.
-Successful completion of this course qualifies you to seek registration with the General Teaching Council of Northern Ireland.
+The course prepares the student to teach their chosen subject in a post-primary school or college.
+Successful completion of this course qualifies the graduate to seek registration with the General Teaching Council of Northern Ireland.

 Duration